 increased risk that people are pushed towards group or congregate living models because individualised arrangements become harder to sustain;

-loss of continuity, trusted relationships and deep knowledge of the person’s needs, routines and communication; and
+loss of continuity of supports, trusted relationships and deep knowledge of the person’s needs, routines and communication; and

-poorer value for money for the NDIS.
+poorer value for money for the NDIS and Australian taxpayer.

-At a time when government is focused on Scheme sustainability, it would be counterproductive to remove an arrangement that can help people live in their own homes with stable support while avoiding unnecessary cost escalation.
+At a time when government is focused on Scheme sustainability, it would be counterproductive to remove access to an arrangement that helps people live in their own homes with stable support at lower cost than through a large registered provider.

 Recommendations